aiuta-com/docs/docs/about/resources/localization.md

 | [**PowerBar**](../pages/power-bar.md) | |
 | `poweredByAiuta` | :material-check:{ title="Deafult value" } | Powered by Aiuta |

+[^5]: In most cases an empty string will have the same effect, but the SDK has validation for developers to check the configuration is correct.
+To clearly distinguish between erroneously empty strings and explicitly hidden ones, we recommend using `null`  to hide and never using empty strings.
 [^1]: `<b><a href='https://aiuta.com/legal/terms-of-service.html'>Terms of Use</a>`
+[^4]:
+    This is a map from models category identifiers to their names.
+    The `predefinedModelCategories` are usually should cover 2 categories with ids `man` and `woman`, but can be extended in the future or by your agreement with Aiuta.
 [^2]: Use this variant if the try-on with models feature is disabled
 [^3]: The Close button with a cross icon will be used if no string is specified